 - Live with a parent or guardian in the local area

-At the Wellness Center, located on the ground floor of Finnegan Fieldhouse, the door is wide open for you.
+Located on the lowermost level of Finnegan Fieldhouse, the Wellness Center is available for enrolled students.
 Whether you have a serious health concern or simply a curious question, you are encouraged to drop by or call for an appointment.
-To serve your needs, we have two branches at the Wellness Center: the Counseling Service focuses on emotional and psychological health, and the Health Service offers health education, prevention of illnesses, and primary medical care.
+To serve your needs, we have two branches at the Wellness Center.
+The Counseling Service focuses on emotional and psychological health, and the Health Service offers health education, prevention of illnesses, and primary medical care.

-The Health Center staff provides assessment and treatment of common illnesses, first aid, suture removal, administration of some injectable medications (including allergy serums), dressing applications, weight and nutrition counseling, health teaching, and referrals to various community and on-campus services.
-The Health Center is not a full-service emergency room or clinic; however, it is staffed by registered nurses and a nurse practitioner Monday through Friday on regular class days.
+The Health Service staff provides assessment and treatment of common illnesses, first-aid, suture removal, administration of some injectable medications (including allergy serums), dressing applications, weight and nutrition counseling, health teaching, and referrals to various community and on-campus services.
+The Health Service is not a full-service emergency room or clinic; however, it is staffed by registered nurses and a nurse practitioner Monday through Friday on regular class days.
 The required Student Health Form is kept on file at the Wellness Center.

-Every student living in a residence hall must notify Student Life of their vaccination for meningococcal and hepatitis B disease per Ohio law.
-Students cannot be admitted to the residence hall without indicating this on the Student Health Form.
+All students living in a residence hall must notify the Wellness Center of their vaccination for meningococcal and hepatitis B disease per Ohio law.
+Students cannot be admitted to the residence hall without indicating this on the Confidential Student Health Record.

-When ordered by a physician, diagnostic lab and X-ray testing is done at Trinity Medical Center.
-Emergency health and medical problems are also referred to Trinity Medical Center.
-Dental referrals may also be scheduled as needed.
+When ordered by a practitioner, diagnostic lab and x-ray testing is completed off campus at Trinity Medical Center or Weirton Medical Center.
+Emergency health and medical problems are also referred to these hospitals.
+Referrals for off-campus dental and vision services are also available.